 Adding a split rail fence to your yard augments its appearance with a natural, rustic beauty.
 Split rail’s design is simple and it’s one of the easiest fences for a first time DIYer.
-If you’re considering building a DIY split rail fence soon, here are seven tips to help you build fence that will make your process easier:
+If you’re considering building a DIY split rail fence soon, here are seven tips on how to build a split rail fence that will make your process easier:

 - Consider installing a split rail style gate.
 It’s a lot easier than installing a picket fence gate.
 However, if you want to install a picket gate and are not sure how, call us for help!

 - Make sure to set your posts on 10’6” centers.
 Rails for a split rail fence are 11’ tip to tip.
 The ends of rails are tapered or “paddled” so they can overlap when they are put in the post.
 If you set you posts 10’6” from the center of post to center of post, this will give you the perfect space to accommodate the rails.

 - Rails should overlap 3” on either side.
 If you have less overlap, the rail are more likely to fall out over time, if your posts are too close, you can’t overlap too much and the rails won’t fit.